scarroll32/whisperer/README.md

 - Lists audio files in `media/` and lets you choose
 - Download audio from URLs (direct audio links or YouTube videos)
+- VLC integration - Adds audio to existing VLC playlist or launches new instance (if installed)
 - Transcribes using Whisper and saves as `.txt`
 - Skips files that are already transcribed
 - Automatically creates a Python venv